nptscot/nptscot.github.io/manual/index.md

 ![Amsterdam car and cycle networks](/images/amsterdam_networks.JPG)

 The image above ([source](https://maps.amsterdam.nl/plushoofdnetten/)) shows how Amsterdam uses its grid layout to have parallel but separate networks for cars (red, orange, black) and bicycles (green).
-Notice how the cycling network is much denser than the car network, ensuring that cyclists almost always benefit from a more direct route.
+Notice how the cycling network is much denser than the car network, ensuring that people who cycle almost always benefit from a more direct route.

 <!-- /#type -->